WalkMe vs. Whatfix Key Features Comparison Guide [+Alternatives]

 Now as we’ve established, WalkMe and Whatfix offer basically the same features and functionality to increase new user productivity by adopting your tools faster.

 However, it turns out that there are some noteworthy differences in the quality and breadth of these features in each product.

 Here’s a rundown of some of the most important differentiating factors:

 WalkMe, on the other hand, has a much more involved installation process.
 It’s an on-premise solution, which means it needs to be implemented locally.
-This requires quite a bit of technical knowledge and often assistance from a WalkMe certified expert.
+This requires quite a bit of technical knowledge and often requires assistance from a WalkMe-certified expert.

 It also means that getting truly robust product usage analytics with Whatfix will require purchasing an additional tool.

-Although user analytics with Whatfix is limited, its capacity for integration turns out to be an advantage.
+Although user analytics with Whatfix is a limitation, its capacity for integration turns out to be an advantage.